 - Stay in tune with your body and emotions.
 Pay attention to any changes you experience so you can notify your doctor if necessary.

 - Seek help from a mental health professional.
-If you’re feeling overwhelmed or having difficulty managing symptoms, don’t hesitate to reach out for help at a treatment facility.
+If you’re feeling overwhelmed or having difficulty managing symptoms, speak to a psychiatrist as soon as possible.
+Don’t hesitate to reach out for professional help.

 When you are working through this process, remember to maintain patience and be kind to yourself.
-SSRI withdrawal can be uncomfortable, but with the right support, it is possible to manage symptoms and get through it.
-If your symptoms persist for longer than the doctors say, or they grow in severity, seek medical attention to ensure you are not suffering from a severe form of SSRI discontinuation syndrome.
+SSRI withdrawal can be uncomfortable, but with the right support, it is possible to manage symptoms.
+If your symptoms persist for longer than your doctor expected, or they grow in severity, seek medical attention to ensure you are not suffering from a severe form of SSRI discontinuation syndrome.

 Ultimately, it’s important to always follow your doctor’s instructions and only stop taking medication under the supervision of a professional.

-If you are concerned about the side effects of Zoloft for your mental health disorders or prefer to explore other treatment options, there are several alternatives available, including lifestyle changes, psychotherapy, supplements, TMS therapy, or ketamine therapy.
+If you are unhappy with Zoloft or another SSRI that you have been prescribed, the first step is to speak with a psychiatrist.
+A psychiatrist will help you better understand the mental health concerns that you have, and can also help you explore other options.
+If you are concerned about the side effects of Zoloft for your mental health disorders or prefer to explore other treatment options, there are several alternatives available, including lifestyle changes, psychotherapy, supplements, TMS therapy, Spravato, or IV ketamine therapy.

 What is TMS Therapy?